Sustainable Living: More Water for Less Energy

 The project “Energy Efficiency and Renewable Energy for Sustainable Water Management in Turkmenistan” works with technology transfer, investment, and policy reform, towards providing sufficient and environmentally sustainable water supply to enhance social conditions and economic livelihood of the population of Turkmenistan, also reducing GHG emissions associated with water management, preventing and remediating salinization of lands.

-The experience has been adopted in Kahka as well, where the project prevents infiltration of the water, teaches farmers irrigation technics tested in the Geokdepe research site and monitors the levels of salinization of the soil and the underground water levels.
+The experience has been adopted in Kaahka as well, where the project prevents infiltration of the water, teaches farmers irrigation technics tested in the Geokdepe research site and monitors the levels of salinization of the soil and the underground water levels.

 First of its kind in Turkmenistan, the Geokdepe research site of 145 ha allows testing irrigation technics for the needs of irrigated farming spread throughout Turkmenistan.
-In Geokdepe, experts from the National water research institute together with UNDP, GEF specialists and the members of the National academy of sciences test various types of irrigation technology which provides a new opportunity for full integration of supply, delivery, and end use of water.
+In Geokdepe, experts from the National water research institute together with UNDP, GEF specialists and young researchers of the National academy of sciences test various types of irrigation technology which provides a new opportunity for full integration of supply, delivery, and end use of water.

-At the research site, specialists experiment with land use and water supply and collect informational feedback from “smart” systems to observe how to reduce pumping when irrigation needs are low, thus lowering consumption of both water and electricity.
-In particular, the project has installed dripping irrigation, sprinkler, and farrow irrigation systems and planted first trees and other plants testing various irrigation methods throughout the year.
+At the research site, specialists experiment with land use and water supply and collect informational feedback from “smart” irrigation systems to observe how to reduce pumping when irrigation needs are low, thus lowering consumption of both water and electricity.
+In particular, the project has installed dripping irrigation, sprinkler, and traditional furrow irrigation systems and planted first trees and other plants testing various irrigation methods throughout the year.
 The results generate the innovations that dramatically reduce water loss, reduce energy consumption for pumps, increase yield per hectare and thereby reduce the labor, material and energy needed per unit of crop yield.

 The project also builds of the experience and feedback from the local farmers engaged into the UNDP/Adaptation Fund project where UNDP and Adaptation Fund have built the capacity of the local farmers for independent and efficient water and land management, dealing with the effects of climate change and adopting world’s best experiences in the field of irrigated agriculture and nature solutions.

 “We became more efficient and see more results from the use of the technology introduced by the UNDP project.
 In the past, we fought for the water because we didn’t know how much we need it and we often overused it in the fields.
 Now, we are more careful with the irrigation.
-People from the local villages come to see how we work and learn from us,” shared Ogultuvak Meredova, a local farmer in Sakarchaga, Mary region of UNDP/Adaptation Fund project.
+People from the local villages come to see how we work and learn from us,” shared Ogultuvak Meredova, a local farmer in Sakarchaga, Mary pilot region of UNDP/Adaptation Fund project.

 Using the results of the research in Geokdepe, UNDP will be able to provide policy recommendation and ensure scaling up of the results of its work.